-On Tuesday March 2nd, the U.S. Supreme Court will hear the most important voting rights case of the term: Brnovich v.
-DNC.
+On Tuesday, March 2, 2021, the U.S. Supreme Court will hear the most important voting rights case of the term: Brnovich v.
+Democratic National Committee.
 The lawsuit is over five years in the making, exemplifying exactly how much further we have to go in the fight against disenfranchisement

 How did we get here?

 In 2013, when the Supreme Court struck down the heart of the Voting Rights Act (VRA) in its Shelby County v.
 Holder decision, Arizona was suddenly released from the “preclearance” requirement.
-Before Shelby, Section 5 of the Voting Rights Act had required states with a history of suppressing minority voters — like Arizona — to receive preclearance by the Department of Justice or the U.S. District Court for the District of Columbia before changing any of the state’s voting laws
+Before Shelby, Section 5 of the Voting Rights Act had required states with a history of suppressing minority voters — like Arizona — to receive preclearance from the U.S. Department of Justice or the U.S. District Court for the District of Columbia before changing any of the state’s voting laws.

 The result?
 In less than three years, Arizona “created a culture of voter disenfranchisement” by passing strict election laws that suppressed voters across the state, and which fell especially hard on minority voters.

 One of these laws, passed in 2016, made it a felony to return someone else’s signed and sealed ballot.
 This practice — also known as ballot collection — was particularly popular among the Latino community, who often have activists assist them by collecting their ballots during the get-out-the-vote period, and by Native Americans, many of whom live on rural tribal lands and lack easy access to a mailbox or post office.
 However, Republicans in the state had rallied against ballot collection after the former head of the Maricopa County Republicans spread an “inaccurate” and “racially tinged” video that falsely accused a Hispanic man of dropping off fraudulently “harvested” ballots.